Identify Your Job Niche with the Blue Ocean Strategy

 Red ocean markets: These markets are red because of the bloody battles of competition.
 Competitors vie for market share by offering cheaper or better products and services.
 For job seekers, this market exists when 50 MBA grads go for that big-name corporate position or when an entry-level position is announced on craigslist for the first time and 300 people send in their résumé.

 Blue ocean markets: These markets are blue because no one else is there to compete with you.
-The company has changed the value proposition so much so that it can’t be compared with anyone else.
+The company’s offerings can’t be compared with anyone else’s.
 For a job seeker, this type of market means that you’re so different than everyone else going for the job that you’re the obvious choice.

 A blue ocean strategy is simply positioning yourself so uniquely that you don’t have any competition.
-You separate yourself from the crowd by offering a different type of value to the hiring manager.
-You can create a blue ocean strategy by following these four steps:
+In other words, you separate yourself from the crowd by offering a different type of value to the hiring manager.

 In real life, this blue ocean strategy played out with Southwest Airlines.
 The company focused on its strengths — low-cost, friendly service and access to smaller airports — and eliminated what other airlines compete on — meals, seating classes, and comfort.
 Then Southwest added a brand-new value to consumers by offering frequent departures.
 In a sense, Southwest is more competitive with automobile transportation than other airlines.